Think of your senior year program as a connected whole. The central elements are:

 Location: 4th Floor PAC, CSS Lounge

-An acceptable thesis in the College of Social Studies must present an original line of argument.
-An essay which provides only synopses of various writings in an area, however skillfully executed, does not constitute a senior thesis.
+An acceptable thesis in the College of Social Studies must present an original line of argument, which may include a critical synthesis of the literature.
+An essay that provides only synopses of various writings in an area, however skillfully executed, does not constitute a senior thesis.
 An original undergraduate thesis is one in which the student has made the ideas in the work his or her own by placing them within his or her own framework.
 A thesis must also develop and present evidence appropriate to the type of question it asks.

 The thesis must be carried out under the supervision of a faculty member who is sufficiently knowledgeable about the field to provide proper guidance and direction and who is able to devote adequate time to it.
 The College expects thesis students to meet with their thesis advisor regularly—normally, once weekly when classes are in session—until completion.
 Since a thesis represents a significant investment of time by both the student and the advisor, only those projects should be undertaken for which the student has adequate preparation and resources.